Telos Alliance: History and founder

 In the following years, the company also expanded its product lines.
 Telos Systems continued to develop broadcast telephone systems, IP audio codecs & transceivers, and processing as well as encoding for streaming audio.
 Networked radio consoles, audio interfaces and routing control, networked intercom, and related software were created under the Axia Audio brand name.
 Audio processing, processing and encoding products for streaming audio, voice processing, analysis tools, and studio audio processing was developed under the Omnia Audio brand.
 The three companies were under the larger corporate umbrella known as Telos Systems.

 Growth of the company continued with the acquisition of new partners.
 Linear Acoustic of Lancaster PA was acquired, along with its product line of TV loudness controls, metering and monitoring devices, along with mixing and metadata tools.
 The corporate name was changed to The Telos Alliance.
 Shortly thereafter, 25-Seven came on board.
 This Boston-based company specializes in broadcast delays, time management and processing products which result in more efficient and profitable radio operations.
 In September 2015, Minnetonka Audio Software joined the Telos Alliance through a merger of the companies.
 The Minnetonka, Minnesota-based company delivers a file-based software alternative to hardware program optimizers, providing audio automation to media production infrastructures.

-The TV Solutions Group was formed in September 2016, to focus on the expanding needs of the television broadcast market.
-The new division consists of both Linear Acoustic and Minnetonka Audio products, staff and brands.
-The group will provide solutions to aid broadcasters in the transition to the latest TV technology.
-The AES67 AoIP standard is a key strategic focus for the new group.
+In September 2016, Linear Acoustic and Minnetonka Audio were rebranded as The TV Solutions Group, which provides consulting and partnerships with television broadcasters seeking to transition to the latest technology.